d3x0r/STFRPhysics/whitepaper.md

 ## Abstract

-There exists a coordinate space of rotations that's not self covering.
-The essential function defining this rotation space map is the exponential of a log-complex, and by extension of a log-vector-complex.
-This paper will define a notation of log complex numbers, and modification to the exponential function, the extension from a single scalar to a scaled unit vector, conversion to quaternion, detail the cross product of two natural log vector complex numbers, computation of the basis vectors of a rotation, applications, comparison with existing methods and rotation mappings, and additional experimental methods to try.
+There exists a coordinate space of rotations that is not self covering.
+The essential function defining this rotation space map is the exponential of a log-complex, and by extension a log-vector-complex.
+This paper will define a notation of log complex numbers, and modification to the exponential function, the extension from a single scalar to a scaled unit vector, conversion to quaternion, define the cross product of two natural log vector complex numbers, get of the basis vectors of a rotation, apply log vector complex to a point to rotate, applications, comparison with existing methods and rotation mappings, and additional experimental methods to try.

 ## Introduction

 The coordinate space of rotations, hence called 'rotation space' or 'rotation map', is a continuous, infinite space consisiting of N perpendicular axles which together apply curvature to a space.
 Curvature is a translation of a rectangular space around 1 or more axles;
-where additional axles composite into a single composite axle, around which all space is translated.
+additional axles composite into a single composite axle, around which all space is translated or warped.
 The coordinates of a curvature are in terms of `dTheta/dT`, similar to velocity expressed in (X,Y,Z) linear coordinates with units of `dPosition/dT`.
 Velocity sums to a position, angular velocity sums to an angular position.

 Curvature at time 0 is the same as a curvature of 0 at any other time `T`; which is the basis frame representing the new (X/Y/Z) vectors used to warp all points in the frame to this new frame.

-The rotation space is linear, and can be compared relatively (which is to say to take the difference of the rotations), and while the differential rotation is knowable, and defines a specific axis/angle itself, the required path to take to move your rotation point, when properly constrained to rotation composition, is a different matter (much like in life, just because you can compute a line from here to there, doesn't mean you can use that line to get there; even in space, gravity applies a curvature to your inertia).
+The rotation space is linear, and can be compared relatively (which is to say to take the difference of the rotations).
+While the differential rotation is knowable, and defines a specific axis/angle itself, the required path to move the rotation coordinate, when properly constrained to rotation composition, is a different matter.
+Much like in life, although a line from 'here' to 'there', doesn't mean you can use that line to get 'there'; in space, for example, gravity applies a curvature to forward velocity, and the path of least effort is curved rather than the direct linear path.
-When a rotation is rotated, the operation is the [cross product](#lna-x-lnb---the-cross-product-of-natural-log-vector-complex-numbers) of two log quaternions: `lnQ1 x lnQ2` and not addition; compared to `exp(lnQ1) x exp(lnQ2)` the math performed is not the same, and the former retains the correct relative angles within the rotation space; including potential orbital jumps.
+When a rotation is rotated, the operation is the [cross product](#lna-x-lnb---the-cross-product-of-natural-log-vector-complex-numbers) of two log quaternions: `lnQ1 ⨯ lnQ2`; which is equivalent to `exp(lnQ1) ⨯ exp(lnQ2)`; the math steps performed are different.
+The `lnQ1 ⨯ lnQ2` results with the correct relative angles within the rotation space; including potential orbital jumps.

 'Rotation' is typically only considers  the translation of points in space at a specific instant, rather than across all time from `0` until that instant, or beyond.
 Simply setting `Time=1`(`T`), and computing the fixed formula based on